webmonger/gdkdemo/README.md

 ## Frequently Asked Questions

-* Should I fork the GDK Demo repository?
+* Should I fork the GDK Demo repository or just clone it?
 * How do I "sync" my forked repo with GDK Demo?

 Here's my thought on these questions: